-You may contribute to any fund, including scholarship funds.
-All donations are tax exempt.
+You may contribute to any fund at any time and all donations are tax exempt.

 Below is a complete listing of the funds available in every category.

 Arts Place Blackford County Arts Center Designated Endowment Fund

 The children of Sarah L. Garrett created an endowment fund in 2014 in memory of their mother for the express purpose of supporting operations and programs at the Blackford County Arts Center in downtown Hartford City.
 Mrs. Garrett and her late husband Charles were farmers and former owners of several local businesses.
 Mrs. Garrett was an avid and accomplished painter.